ARSAR-Net: Adaptively Regularized SAR Imaging Network with Efficient Unfolding: Experiment

-This experiment assesses adaptability in scenes of different sparsity.
+This experiment assesses adaptability in scenes of different sparsity levels.
 The compared approaches consist of a conventional method based on $\ell_1$-norm and two unfolding networks: LRSR-ADMM-Net and SR-CSA-Net.
-To ensure a fair comparison, all data-driven methods are trained on the overall dataset.
-A summary of experimental results is provided in Table~\ref{tab:subset}.
-For the case of the 50\% sampling rate, Fig.~\ref{fig:subset-sparse} and Fig.~\ref{fig:subset-non-sparse} illustrate the visual imaging results in sparse and non-sparse scenes, respectively.
+For a fair comparison, all data-driven methods are trained on the overall dataset.

-The conventional method based on $\ell_1$-norm regularization shows strong noise and ambiguity suppression capabilities, but it suffers from a significant loss of image details.
-In simple sparse scenes, this approach performs poorly compared to unfolding network-based methods, with a PSNR drop of about 5.5 dB and an SSIM reduction of around 0.5.
-The detail loss becomes even more severe in complex non-sparse scenes, leading to a more substantial reduction of 10 dB in PSNR and 0.55 in SSIM compared to the best-performing method.
-Such significant declines in reconstruction accuracy render the $\ell_1$-norm method inadequate for SAR imaging under downsampled conditions.
+For the case of the 50\% sampling rate, Fig.~\ref{fig:subset-sparse} and Fig.~\ref{fig:subset-non-sparse} show the imaging results in both sparse and non-sparse scenes.
+The $\ell_1$-norm method effectively suppresses noise and ambiguity but suffers from severe detail loss.
+In sparse scenes, its PSNR and SSIM are lower by approximately 5.5 dB and 0.5 compared to unfolding methods, Table~\ref{tab:subset}.
+In non-sparse scenes, the gap widens to 10 dB and 0.55, highlighting its limitations for SAR imaging under downsampled conditions.

 LRSR-ADMM-Net achieves promising imaging quality in sparse scenes, with PSNR and SSIM values comparable to the best-performing method.
-Nevertheless, due to its limited parameter size and training capacity, its performance degrades in non-sparse scenes, e.g., PSNR dropping by about 9 dB and SSIM decreasing by 0.4 compared to ARSAR-Net.
+Nevertheless, due to its limited parameter size and training capacity, its performance degrades in non-sparse scenes, $e.g.$, PSNR dropping by about 9 dB and SSIM decreasing by 0.4 compared to ARSAR-Net.
 This substantial performance gap indicates that LRSR-ADMM-Net lacks the adaptability to non-sparse scenes.
 By integrating an unfolding network with the CSA-based imaging operators, SR-CSA-Net achieves high imaging performance in both sparse and non-sparse scenes.
 The proposed ARSAR-Net further improves reconstruction fidelity through the adaptive regularizer module, outperforming existing methods by 2 dB PSNR.
-These results validate its generalization capacity across scenes.
+Moreover, as shown in Table~\ref{tab:scene-agnostic}, ARSAR-Net achieves the highest PSNR across all sparsity levels, further validating its scene-agnostic imaging capability.